mattgonley/YoutubeDowloader/README.md

 * Matt Gonley

 # Details
-* Only downloads up to 101 videos
+* Only downloads up to 100 videos
 * downloads as mp4 files with only the audio (can be changed to with video)
 * videos behind a warning will not download

 # Instructons
 To use, only only needs to run the GUI.py file, which does require python to be installed.
 Then for the script to run corretly, the needed packages will have to be installed if they are not already.
-The setup.py file to automatically install needed packages is under work.
-I cannot guarentee it works corretly at this time
+To Install packages run the command: pip install -r requirements.txt The cmmand should be run in same Directory the requirements.txt file is, or the file path will need to be specified.

 # Features
 * Download playlist up to 100 songs